Game-Host-Bros/guides/src/content/docs/games/Counter-Strike 2/install plugins.md

 |[BOTiki](https://github.com/jackson-tougher/cs2_BOTiki)|Gameplay|Add or remove bots depending on the number of players|
 |[Admin List](https://github.com/Quake1011/Admin-List)|Administration|Simple admin list plugin|
 |[CS2 Hide Lower Body Plugin](https://github.com/dran1x/CS2-HideLowerBody)|Gameplay|Hide player's lower body by using the command !legs|

+## Setting a custom Metamod & CounterStrikeSharp version.
+(Advance Settings)

+By default, when you've turned on `Enable Modding`, we will keep Metamod and CounterStrikeSharp up to date with the latest version when your server starts.
+However there are times where you might need to run an older version for compatibility reasons.

+Here are the settings you need to change under `Configuration > Startup Parameters` if you want to run a specific version.

+- `CounterStrikeSharp Version` can be set the release version such as `v258`.
+You can view all the version numbers [here](https://github.com/roflmuffin/CounterStrikeSharp/releases)
+- `Metamod Version` can be set using the build number such as `1293`.
+You can view all the version numbers [here](https://www.metamodsource.net/downloads.php?branch=dev)